dl-de/dl-de.github.io/_pages/home.md

   <p> <span style="font-weight:500;">Submission:</span>
   <br/>
-    Accepted papers
+    Accepted papers will be presented during joint poster sessions.
-    will be presented during joint poster sessions, with exceptional submissions selected for spotlight oral presentation.
-Accepted papers will be made publicly available as non-archival reports,
+    Exceptional submissions will be either selected for four 15-minute contributed talks or 8 5-minute spotlight oral presentations.
-    allowing future submissions to archival conferences or journals.
+    Accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
   </p>